 Sustainable travel is defined by the idea of choosing a country that respects the environment.

 2. Book sustainable accommodation

-Let’s get this straight from the beginning – a sustainable resort doesn’t mean that it sacrifices on luxuries for its visitors.
+Let’s get this straight from the beginning – a sustainable resort doesn’t mean that it sacrifices luxuries for its visitors.

 Thus, while you book your sustainable travel holiday, consider where you stay.

-There are many hotels in Africa with minimal environmental impact, with a zero-plastic policy such as the Angama Mara in the Maasai Mara of Kenya.
+There are many hotels in Africa with minimal environmental impact, with a zero-plastic policy, such as the Angama Mara in the Maasai Mara of Kenya.

-If you travel to the South Luangwa in Zambia, know that Time + Tide’s Mchenja and Chinzombo camps use renewable energy from solar panels.
+If you travel to South Luangwa in Zambia, know that Time + Tide’s Mchenja and Chinzombo camps use renewable energy from solar panels.

 Furthermore, thanks to powerful filtration systems, these hotelier complexes recycle rainwater.